Skip to content

 coating fish in a spice rub

-Transfer the halibut to a griddle or large frying pan over medium-high heat and cook for 3 to 4 minutes per side, or until well browned on both sides and cooked throughout.
+Sear: I heat a griddle or large frying pan over medium-high heat.
+I add the coated halibut and cook for 3 to 4 minutes per side until it is well browned on both sides and cooked through.

 searing a halibut